 The most commonly used oscillators for spotting divergence are

 3) MACD (moving average convergence divergence).

 As per my experience with divergence, the divergence works best on RSI.
 So, we will first try to understand what is RSI and how does it works, and then we will learn about RSI divergence throughout this article.

-The relative strength indicator is a momentum oscillator which calculates the strength of the price changes happening in the market to show overbought and oversold conditions.
+The Relative Strength Index is a momentum oscillator Indicator which calculates the strength of the price changes happening in the market to show overbought and oversold conditions.

 The RSI is shown as the line between two extreme levels.
 The overbought and oversold levels can be set anywhere between 0-100.

 Understanding the indicator correctly can help you understand the concept of the divergence correctly.
 So, let us try to understand the RSI correctly before we move on further.

 Below is the example of the RSI with levels 30 and 70.

 In the example above, I have my RSI installed in the trading view chart.
 The two blue lines in the indicator window represent the overbought and oversold levels.
 I have set the overbought level to 70 and oversold level to 30.
 The line which is following the price action and moving exactly like the price but between those two extreme levels is the RSI.